bashbug/tango-scene-reconstructor/README.md

 **RGBD visualization**
 - Merged RGB point clouds in real time and visualize with OpenGL.
-- Using voxel grid for downsampling and removing of douplicates
+- Using voxel grid for downsampling and removing of duplicates

 **Frame-to-Frame Scan Matching (FTFSM)**